9SMTM6/mcmc-demo/README.md

 6. the storage will never have to leave the GPU.
 Compute it once, read the result it in a fragment shader where the actual colors are determined
 7. with that I could also consider decoupling calculation resolution and render resolution, but I think for now I'll keep them coupled
 8. In order to avoid numerical stability issues I'll probably add some normalization after N steps.
 I have to decide on a proper strategy for that.
 Perhaps I can actually do it based on current maximum instead.
 Most of these strategies will lead to systemctic errors in the precision, since rounding might happen in different situations, but I'm fine with that.

+Note that a compute shader in a webworker is supposed to work according to [spec](https://www.w3.org/TR/webgpu/#navigator-gpu), but [apparently firefox doesnt support that](https://developer.mozilla.org/en-US/docs/Web/API/WorkerNavigator/gpu), even on nightly.
+So here's hoping that they will eventually support it when they release.

+Uuuuh.
+Just saw that it apparently explicitly isn't supported on Chromium Linux either...

+Also, even with that stuff, I still might get difficulties moving the buffer over the thread boundary...

 ## Scaling of distributions and approximations